 These tips will help to make sure that you have an enjoyable experience during your volunteer work.

-Other ideas to help our families: cook a holiday meal, start a collection drive, organize an apartment make-over, bake treats for our families, help out with light gardening/outdoor tasks, designate a Friday Jeans Day, sponsor a field trip, sponsor our Mom’s Book Club and organize our storeroom.
+Other ideas to help our families: cook a holiday meal, start a collection drive, bake treats for our families, help out with light gardening/outdoor tasks, designate a Friday Jeans Day, sponsor a field trip, and organize our storeroom.
 These initiatives could be perfect for a group effort.

-Regular scheduled volunteers will be required to read and sign our volunteer handbook.
+Regular scheduled volunteers will be required to read and sign our volunteer handbook and be fully vaccinated for COVID-19.
 There will be additional information at the time you volunteer.